-Explores organizational and leadership theories analyzing the process of managing change, the effects of operational and managerial processes on practice environments that affect outcomes, quality, safety, and cost effectiveness of patient care.
+Students examine the impact of organizational and leadership theories on the process of managing change and the effects of operational processes on practice environments that affect outcomes, quality, safety, and cost-effectiveness of patient care.
 Biblical leadership principles and role development underpin the course content.
-Employ effective communication and collaborative skills leading interprofessional teams in the analysis of complex practice and organizational issues.
+Students will employ effective communication and collaborative skills leading interprofessional teams in the analysis of complex practice and organizational issues.

-NUR 710 - Population Health and Epidemiology
+NUR 710 - Population Health